 Municipal House opened in 1912, having been constructed on the site of the former Royal Court Palace.

-To discover more about Municipal House and other great sights in Prague, take a Prague tour:
+To explore the sights in Prague, take a Prague tour.